 Get organized.
 This should be your first order of business.
 A good friend of mine uses her insane excel skills to map out a master to-do spreadsheet, complete with gift lists, holiday menus, shopping lists, total budget, etc. But you don’t need Microsoft to know how to make lists – and stick to them.

 Speaking of budgets, don’t forget that your gift budget is only part of the total spend for holiday season.

 Holiday cards.
 If you’re planning to send out a fancy card featuring the whole family, pets and all, donning matching outfits and professionally photographed outdoors, well, good luck with that.
-Um, it’s December?
+Um, it’s the middle of December?
 But no worries.
 Just prop the kids in front of the tree, hit up an online photo site like Snapfish or Shutterfly, and print at Walgreens or Costco within the hour.
-You know your kids are gonna look adorable no matter what kind of card you send!
+You know your kids will look adorable no matter what!

 Gifts.
 If your family is small, exchanging gifts with a few relatives should be simple.
 But how many small families do you know in Staten Island?
 This year, get creative to save yourself money and time.
 Try a Secret Santa, a single gift exchange, or stick to just buying gifts for the kids.
-This is an area where Pinterest shines, so click here for some of our favorite Pinterest ideas.
+This is an area where Pinterest shines!

 For co-workers, neighbors, and neighborhood helpers, a little baking goes a long way.
 Fill festive holiday tins from the dollar store with homemade pizzelles or rainbow cookies.
 Or go store bought; it’s the thought that counts!
 Be sure to make extra for the holiday dessert table.